-Before Planet of the Titans and Star Trek: Phase II, Paramount had rejected a Star Trek movie proposal by Gene Roddenberry called The God Thing and was looking around for a better idea.
+Before Planet of the Titans and Star Trek: Phase II, Paramount had rejected a Star Trek movie proposed by Gene Roddenberry called The God Thing and was looking around for a better idea.

 John D.F.
-Black, who had written “The Naked Time” and served as story editor of the first season of The Original Series, pitched an idea in which alien worlds were using a black hole as a garbage dump to the point where it threatened to destroy the universe.
+Black, who had written “The Naked Time” and served as story editor on Season 1 of The Original Series, pitched an idea in which alien worlds were using a black hole as garbage dump to the point where it threatened to destroy the universe.
 The Enterprise would be called in to prevent that from happening.

 Harlan Ellison, who wrote “The City on the Edge of Forever”, pitched a story in which reptilians on the other side of the galaxy were changing time to destroy humanity.
 The Enterprise would travel back in time as well and Kirk would have to decide whether to wipe out an alien race in order to save his own.